Implementing AIOps in DevSecOps: Transforming Modern Software Operations

 3. Intelligent Insights

-Machine‑learning models generate insights such as:
+Machine‑learning models transform processed data into actionable insights such as:

-- Performance‑degradation predictions
+- Performance‑degradation forecasts

-- Security‑threat detection
+- Security‑threat detections

 - Capacity‑planning recommendations

-- Deployment‑risk analysis
+- Deployment‑risk assessments

 4. Automated Response

-Based on insights, automated remediation can occur, for example:
+Insights drive automated remediation actions, for example:

-- Auto‑scaling infrastructure
+- Auto‑scaling of infrastructure

 - Restarting failed services

-- Triggering security responses
+- Triggering security containment workflows

 Implementing AIOps in a DevSecOps Pipeline